-The foundational economy is the infrastructure of Italian daily life.
-It’s what every day we should take for granted: the production and distribution of food, water, electricity and gas supply, transport, education, health and care services.
-In these areas – at least in these – the welfare of our society should be the driving principle of economic action.
-For the past twenty years, however, this sphere of the Italian economy has been penetrated by profit maximization, short-termism, financial accumulation and value extraction.
+This follows up an earlier book, Il Capitale Quotidiano, which the Italian group published in 2016.
+If the foundational economy is the infrastructure of Italian daily life, in food, water, electricity and gas supply, transport, education, health and care services, the welfare of our society should be the driving principle of economic action.
+For the past twenty years, however, this zone of the Italian economy has been penetrated by profit maximization, short-termism, financial accumulation and value extraction.

 Il Capitale Quotidiano argues that the existing defensive initiatives of collective social actors in Italy are inadequate as a response to this financialization of the foundational economy.
-The challenge for Italian politicians, civil society and academics is to open the path for radical social innovation.The book proposes a new kind of reformism whereby foundational activities – private or public- would be socially licensed so that they explicitly operated for the benefit of society.
+The challenge for Italian politicians, civil society and academics is to open the path for radical social innovation.
+Hence, the proposal for a new kind of reformism whereby foundational activities – private or public- would be socially licensed so that they explicitly operated for the benefit of society.